BHam-1/DNArSim/README.md

 **Parameters**:

  * **-i**:  Path to the input sequence (should be on fasta format) to simulate.
-An example of such sequence is available on "example" folder with the name 'ref.txt'. [required]
+An example of such sequence is available on "example" folder with the name 'ref.txt' and length=1086. [required]
  * **-n**:  Number of reads to simulate. [required]
  * **-o**:  Simulated sequences output path.
 Will be presented in a fastq format (without included scores). [required]
  * **-k**:  Channel memory length.  fixed to k=6 by default [recommended]